Links on Android Authority may earn us a commission. Learn more.

 We have a dedicated article about the best Fitbit devices to get, which you can check out here.
 But if you’re in a hurry, you can get a general overview of Fitbit’s lineup below.

 - The Fitbit Versa 3 is the best Fitbit smartwatch.
-The Versa 3 is nearly the same thing as the pricier Fitbit Sense, only without a few extra sensors that you may not use anyway.
+The Versa 3 is nearly identical to the pricier Fitbit Sense, only without a few extra sensors that you may not use anyway.
+It’s a great option for runners, too.

-- The Fitbit Inspire 2 is the best bare-bones Fitbit fitness tracker.
-Plus, it comes with a full year of Fitbit Premium.
+- The Fitbit Inspire 2 is still the best bare-bones Fitbit fitness tracker.
+Plus, it comes with a full year of Fitbit Premium for new users which still makes it worthy of a recommendation.

 What do Fitbit devices track?